The Double Bed for “The New Family”

 Roberto: Ricardo Cortés.

-Special collaboration:
+Special Collaboration:

 Anna Elia García, Diego Alejandro Morales, David Ponce.

-Set and lighting designer: Sergio Villegas.
+Set Design and Lighting: Sergio Villegas.

-Costume designer: Bertha Romero.
+Costume Design: Bertha Romero.

-Music and sound designer: Ricardo Cortés.
+Music and Sound Design: Ricardo Cortés

-Stage combat: Miguel Ángel Barrera.
+Stage Combat: Miguel Ángel Barrera

-Assistant director: Javier Salas y Marcela Burgos.
+Assistant Directors: Javier Salas and Marcela Burgos

-Photo mural: Ma.
-Fernanda Sánchez Paredes.
+Photo Mural: Ma.
+Fernanda Sánchez Paredes

-… The best thing about the play is its instinct.
-Not only the dramatic one, but the one that manages to pass with extreme purity (without the modest awkwardness demanded by the dramatic ideals of his time), the desire, taste and rejoicing for inherent violence in the spirit of the Mexican people, their black humor, their corrosiveness, its landscape of water tanks and television antennas, national symbols of our blind faith in the next shortage and dreams.
-In addition, and importantly, Ayhllón comes to work with the irresponsible emptiness in which playwrights forget their great monster mother: Mexico City, and above all, the cancer cells that consume it: its inhabitants.
-The new family is exceptional in the common theater of genre, customs and young talent, where the authors shine more in the lam TV style of the show, with clamorous statements and pride, than with the power of their play …
+“The best thing about the text is its instinct—not just dramatic, but the kind that transmits, with extreme purity (without the timid clumsiness demanded by the dramaturgical ideals of its time), the desire, pleasure, and delight in the violence inherent to the Mexican spirit: its dark humor, its corrosiveness, its landscape of water tanks and TV antennas, national emblems of our blind faith in the next crisis and in dreams.
+Ayhllón also confronts the irresponsible void where playwrights forget their monstrous mother: Mexico City—and more importantly, the cancerous cells that consume her: her inhabitants.
+La nueva familia stands out in the common theater of genre, manners, and small talent, where authors shine more in the style of spectacle TV—with loud declarations and pride—than through the power of their work.”

-… The living-dining room area and the mattress are the clotting areas of families.
-The theater is the clotting area of the community.
-Ayhllón unites the two areas in a play where two types of blood dissolve into nothingness.
-The first one, the one of a policeman mixed with his urine, not even spilled from an organ, but from the plastic bag of his dialysis, of course, watered on the scene.
-And the other, the one of a young woman who has lost it in her first contact with hard love, of course, watered off the scene.
-Both bloods are balanced, but both, as it happens, are the object of ridicule, pity and disdain.
-In our world, in our nation, spilled blood is no longer a ritual, or a patriotic act; it’s just a show, a rating immunization, a shameful accident, something that only happens to idiots, a common political makeup.
+“The living-dining area and the mattress are the coagulating zones of families.
+Theater is the coagulating zone of the collective.
+Ayhllón merges both zones in a play where two types of blood dissolve into nothingness.
+One, from a policeman mixed with his urine—not even expelled from an organ, but from the plastic bag of his dialysis, of course spilled on stage.
+The other, from a youth who lost it in her first encounter with the concrete of love, spilled offstage.
+Both types of blood counterbalance each other, but both, as always, become objects of mockery, pity, and scorn.
+In our world, in our nation, spilled blood has ceased to be ritual or patriotic act; it’s just spectacle, a shot of ratings, a shameful accident, something that only happens to fools—a common cosmetic for politicians.”

 ALBERTO VILLARREAL DÍAZ